Universal Remote for ONN Roku TV: Setup & Codes

 2. Select Device Type: Press the button corresponding to the device you want to program (e.g., “TV” or “Stream”).
 The indicator light will blink once and remain on [cite: 4 (onnremotes.com)].

-3. Enter the Code: Use the number pad on your universal remote to enter the 4- or 5-digit code for your ONN Roku TV.
+3. Enter the Code: Use the number pad to enter the 4- or 5-digit code for your ONN Roku TV.
+Common ONN Roku TV codes include 2891, 3851, and 3201 [cite: 1 (concise_search)].
+If these don’t work, try codes for Insignia TVs, as they are often compatible.

 4. Confirm Code Entry: If the code is valid, the indicator light should turn off or blink twice to confirm [cite: 2, 4 (onnremotes.com)].
 If the light stays on, the code was likely incorrect, and you’ll need to re-enter it [cite: 4 (onnremotes.com)].